 You’ve decided to utilize your VA home loan benefit to finance your new home.
 Whether you are looking for a single-family home, a condo or a fixer-upper, you know that this is one VA benefit you’ve been looking forward to taking advantage of.
 One of your first questions is probably: How much can I borrow?
 A simple question with multiple answers depending on a myriad of situations.
-In this article, we will walk you through what the VA loan limits are for 2019, and how they can impact your choices.
-We’ll also give you a sneak peek into some changes coming starting in 2020.
+In this article, we will walk you through what the VA loan limits are for 2023, and how they can impact your choices.

 The VA established the Home Loan Guarantee Program back in 1944.
 Read more here about VA loan eligibility.
 The VA loan program was started in response to the challenging after-effects associated with returning home from war.
 The goal was to minimize the economic and sociological challenges service members faced during the post-war readjustment to civilian life.
 The Government felt that Veterans had missed out on the chance to establish a credit rating that could be used to borrow money to buy a home.
 They hoped the loan program would help the veteran catch up to his or her non-veteran counterparts with regards to credit worthiness.

 Over the years, the Government has consistently updated the program based on political climate, housing market and military service requirements.
 Then in 2008, the bottom fell out of the housing market, and took a long time to recover.
 During this time, the VA held its loan limits steady at $417,000, with no increases for almost 10 years.
 In 2016, home prices began to rise steadily.
 In answer to this, the VA increased its baseline loan limit in 2017, and again for 2018.
 It rose again for the third year in a row for 2019, rising almost 7% higher than 2018 loan limits. :